-The Culinary Medicine Program was founded by Farshad (Dr. Shad) Fani Marvasti, MD, MPH — director of Public Health, Prevention and Health Promotion at the college — in response to student interest and the need for redesigning medical education to include innovative approaches to nutrition education and food systems.
+Culinary Medicine was founded by Farshad (Dr. Shad) Fani Marvasti, MD, MPH — director of the Public Health, Prevention and Health Promotion Theme at the college — in response to student interest and the need for redesigning medical education to include innovative approaches to nutrition education and food systems.

-Our vision is to create a program that includes an educational redesign of the medical school curriculum, community service projects and research endeavors to enhance nutrition knowledge and empower local neighborhoods and patients with education and resources that improve their ability to access healthy food, enhancing their personal health.
+Our vision is to create an educational redesign of the medical school curriculum, community service projects and research endeavors to enhance nutrition knowledge and empower local neighborhoods and patients with education and resources that improve their ability to access healthy food, enhancing their personal health.

 - Through innovative, service-learning opportunities, teach medical students and health professional students how to use nutrition and food as medicine to promote health and to prevent, treat and, at times, reverse the diseases of our time.

 - Educate medical students, health professional students and the general public on the role of food policy in determining health outcomes.